MichaelCurrin/llm-commit-msg/docs/development.md

 ## Setup project

-Install project packages in an isolated enviroment with Poetry:
+Install project packages in an isolated environment with Poetry:

 ```sh
 $ make install